 Yes, expats have the same legal rights as Dutch tenants.

-3. Can I have my rent checked?
+3. Can I have my rent assessed?

-Yes, through the Rent Committee or court.
+Yes, via the Rent Tribunal or the court.

 4. Are temporary contracts for expats always binding?